jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 --project /data/ALS_Working_Grp/Cell_Reports_reanalysis/tecounts/TE_COUNTS_SRR8571937
 </pre>

 Required and optional arguments:
 --GTF genic-GTF-file: GTF file for gene annotations
 --TE TE-GTF-file: GTF file for transposable element annotations
 --mode [TE counting mode]: uniq (unique mappers only) or multi (distribute among all alignments).
+DEFAULT: multi
-DEFAULT: multi --format [input file format]: Input file format: BAM or SAM.
-DEFAULT: BAM --stranded [option] Is this a stranded library? (yes, no, or reverse).
-DEFAULT: yes.
+--format [input file format]: Input file format: BAM or SAM.
+DEFAULT: BAM
+--stranded [option] Is this a stranded library? (yes, no, or reverse).
+DEFAULT: yes
---sortByPos: Input file is sorted by chromosome position.
+--sortByPos: Input file is sorted by chromosome position
---project [name]: Prefix used for output files (e.g. project name) DEFAULT: TEcount_out -i | --iteration: maximum number of iterations used to optimize multi-reads assignment.
+--project [name]: Prefix used for output files (e.g. project name) DEFAULT: TEcount_out
+-i | --iteration: maximum number of iterations used to optimize multi-reads assignment.
 DEFAULT: 100

 For more details on how to use TEcount, go to https://github.com/mhammell-laboratory/tetoolkit.